Toggle: English / Spanish

 You must inherit the gene defect from both parents to develop thalassemia major.

 Thalassemia minor occurs if you receive the faulty gene from only 1 parent.
 People with this form of the disorder are carriers of the disease.
 Most of the time, they do not have symptoms.

 Beta thalassemia major is also called Cooley anemia.

 - Asian, Chinese, Mediterranean, or African American ethnicity

 The most severe form of alpha thalassemia major causes stillbirth (death of the unborn baby during birth or the late stages of pregnancy).

 Children born with beta thalassemia major (Cooley anemia) are normal at birth, but develop severe anemia during the first year of life.

 Other symptoms can include:

-A blood sample will be taken and sent to a laboratory for examination.
+A blood sample will be sent to a laboratory to be tested.

-A test called mutational analysis can help detect alpha thalassemia that cannot be seen with hemoglobin electrophoresis.
+- A test called mutational analysis can help detect alpha thalassemia.

 Treatment for thalassemia major often involves regular blood transfusions and folate supplements.